Vesdii/subcord/README.md

  2  <(Optional) Discord role ID to mention>
  3
  4  <YouTube channel ID>
- 5  <YouTube channel ID> <Name of channel>
+ 5  <YouTube channel ID> <name of channel>
 ...
 ```

 Text after a space serves as a comment for each line when listing channel IDs.

-Mentioning can be disabled by leaving the line empty.
+Mentioning can be disabled by leaving line 2 empty.

 ## Implementation